forrestbicker/CoarseGrainScripts/README.md

 ###### **A3.
 Input Parameters**
 + `residue_list`: List of three-letter amino acid abbreviations.
 The coarse grained file will only contain beads from amino acids included in this list.
 + `mapping_dict`: Dictionary containing Coarse Grain mappings which dictate the atoms that each coarse grained bead contains.
-This version includes mappings for all 20 natural amino acids, however if you wish to coarse grain a molecule whose mapping is not contained in `mapping_dict`, you will have to add its mapping to the dictionary.
-If you so desire to use a mapping not included in the `mapping_dict`, you will need to add it yourself.
+This version includes mappings for all 20 natural amino acids, DNA nucleic acids, and DNA backbone components, however if you wish to coarse grain a molecule whose mapping is not contained in `mapping_dict`, you will have to add its mapping to the dictionary.
+If you so desire to use a mapping not included in the `mapping_dict`, you will need to add it yourself by following the format bellow.
 This can be done by appending a new dictionary to `mapping_dict.json` in the following format:

 ```
 'NAME': {